 Once in Zagorje you are surrounded by rolling hills blanketed with patches of forests, vineyards or fields of grain.
 Here you’ll discover hospitable people of noble nature.
 People who have endured history of foreign rulers, numerous invasions, hardship nature had thrown at them and despite, they have preserved their specific dialect of the Croatian language, culture, traditions, cuisine and most importantly, land and water that surrounds them.

 Roads throughout Zagorje countryside connect scattered towns and villages as well as medieval castles or large nobleman’s manors that often proudly stand tall for many centuries.
 Today most serve as museums, while others are quietly whispering about their place in history, eider as ruins or partially incorporated into newly build structures of towns and villages.

-Finally, what attract most of us to Zagorje, beside culinary dishes, are mineral thermal water springs, spas with numerous swimming pools – Stubičke toplice, Tuheljske toplice, Krapinske and Varaždinske toplice (you can find links below to some of their web sites).
+Finally, what attract most of us to Zagorje, beside culinary dishes, are mineral thermal water springs, spas with numerous swimming pools – Stubičke toplice, Tuheljske toplice, Krapinske and Varaždinske toplice.

 If opportunity presents itself and you are able to join a local family for a traditional meal, aroma and flavors of dishes will be something you’ll remember long after.
-That’s the case only if a modern day industry did not infiltrate the way food is grown and prepared.
+But, that’s the case only if a modern day industry did not already infiltrate the local way of life and the way food is grown and prepared.

-Some of the dishes you want to try while in Zagorje or elsewhere in Croatia:
+Some of the dishes you must try while in Zagorje or elsewhere in Croatia: